Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Main theoretical result

-for some constants $C', C''$ independent of $(n, p, s)$. \end{thm} This theorem guarantees that the procedure in Algorithm 1 asymptotically recovers the sequence of graphs underlying all the nodal-state measurements in a time series, and the snapshot of the evolving graph at any time point during measurement intervals, under appropriate regularization parameter $\lambda_n$ as long as the ambient dimensionality $p$ and the maximum node degree $s$ are not too large, and minimum $\thetav$ values do not tend to zero too fast.
-This is a somewhat surprising result because it suggests that structure recovery is possible when only one sample or even no sample exactly corresponding to the structure is available.
-The key insight behind this possibility is the smoothness assumption on graph evolution, which allows data points at, in theory, any time point (but in practice nearby time points determined by the kernel bandwidth) to contribute to the estimation of a graph at a particular time of interest.
+for some constants $C', C''$ independent of $(n, p, s)$. \end{thm} This theorem guarantees that the procedure in Algorithm~\ref{alg:structure_estimation} asymptotically recovers the sequence of graphs underlying all the nodal-state measurements in a time series, and the snapshot of the evolving graph at any time point during measurement intervals, under appropriate regularization parameter $\lambda_n$ as long as the ambient dimensionality $p$ and the maximum node degree $s$ are not too large, and minimum $\thetav$ values do not tend to zero too fast.